Skip to main content

 1. In-process integration testing (documented in @lumenize/testing Usage)

-2. In-production RPC (documented below)
+2. In-production RPC (documented in this section)

 In-production RPC